venkatmcajj/react-country-state-city/README.md

 - And much more !
 - Language dropdown to list and search all languages in English and native too.
 - Regions or Continents dropdown to list and search all the regions from the world.
+- Phonecode dropdown to list and search all the codes based on country name or phone codes.

+## Data

+By default, the control will load the github hosted data files.
+Alternatively, you can [download the data](https://github.com/venkatmcajj/react-country-state-city/tree/master/data) json file and host it yourself.
+Simply download the JSON files, and supply the src property to each control to tell it where to download from.

 ## The gist